Habanero Extreme Scale Software Research Laboratory

 Motivation

-It is widely recognized that a major disruption is underway in computer hardware as processors strive to extend, and go beyond, the end of Moore’s Law.
-This disruption is bringing the emergence of new heterogenous processors, heterogeneous memories, near-memory computation structures, and even Non-von Neumann computing elements.
+It is widely recognized that a major disruption is under way in computer hardware as processors strive to extend, and go beyond, the end of Moore’s Law.
+This disruption is bringing the emergence of new heterogenous processors and memories, near-memory computation structures, and even Non-von Neumann computing elements.

 Unlike previous generations of hardware evolution, these “extreme heterogeneity” platforms will have a profound impact on future software.
-The software challenges are further compounded by the need to support new workloads and application domains (e.g., data analytics, machine learning), that traditionally had low representation in past benchmarks for high performance computing.
+The software challenges are further compounded by the need to support new workloads and application domains (e.g., data analytics, machine learning), that traditionally received less attention in high performance computing.

-Additionally, since the end of Dennard Scaling, as well as the increasing role of distributed memories and distributed computing, all software is now becoming parallel and distributed by default.
-However, the current foundations of parallel and distributed software are unstructured and non-compositional in nature, as exemplified by the use of threads, locks, barriers, and blocking communications.
+Further, since the end of Dennard Scaling 20+ years ago, all performance-sensitive software needs to be parallel and distributed by default, given the increasing presence of distributed memories in heterogeneous processors and clusters.
+However, the current foundations of parallel and distributed software are unstructured and non-compositional in nature, as exemplified by the use of threads, locks, barriers, and blocking communications as underlying primitives, and limit the ability of modern applications to use the capabilities of current and future processor hardware.

 Mission

-The Habanero Extreme Scale Software Research Laboratory was founded to address the challenges of creating software for extreme scale (1000+way parallelism per socket, 1M+way parallelism per cluster) systems.
+The Habanero Extreme Scale Software Research Laboratory was founded to address the challenges of creating software for extreme scale parallel systems (1000+ way parallelism per socket, 1M+ way parallelism per rack, 1B+ way parallelism per cluster).

 Impact